-Public policy making and society at large when addressing challenges, like climate change, financial crisis, governance of pandemics, or energy sufficiency suffer from an intrinsic difficulty: impact and unintended consequences of public action are increasingly hard to anticipate.
-Such challenges are global, shared worldwide and tightly connecting policies across different sectors.
-Facing such highly interconnected challenges, ‘system of systems’, societies tend to address subsystems and so fail to achieve systemic change.
+Policy makers suffer from an intrinsic difficulty when addressing challenges like climate change, financial crises, governance of pandemics, or energy sufficiency: the impact and unintended consequences of public action are increasingly hard to anticipate.
+Such challenges are global and connect policies across different sectors.
+When faced with such highly interconnected challenges, societies still tend to address subsystems and so fail to achieve systemic change.

 A case in point is the area of economic modeling after the financial crisis.
 New concepts and tools – for instance to analyze the network of actors in financial markets - will be developed in collaboration between researchers in GSS and policy bodies.
-Other policy areas include urban dynamics and climate change impact where a combination of thus far unseen Big Data from various sources (smart girds, mobility data, sensor data, socio-economic data) with dynamical modeling will pave the way to new policy suggestions.
+Other policy areas include urban dynamics and climate change where a combination of data from various sources (smart grids, mobility data, sensor data, socio-economic data...) with dynamical modeling will pave the way to new policy suggestions.

 Numerous projects funded by the European Commission form the the GSS cluster and look at the information flowing into a policy decision and the likely effect that a decision will have on the future.
 Together, they create an interesting suite of models that could help form evidence-based policy.

 The GSS portal fosters synergies between researchers and project teams working in the spirit of global systems science.